Volunteer Medical Elective Placements in Ghana

 When you first arrive at the hospital you will discuss your work schedule with the Projects Abroad coordinator and the placement supervisor who will be a member of the hospital staff.
 Most Medical Elective students choose to spend time in a variety of different departments within the hospital, including accident and emergency, paediatrics, maternity, pharmacy, physiotherapy and surgery; however, if you are specialising in a particular area of medicine, then we work with our partners to develop a programme that will support your studies.

-Students on Medical Electives also take part in regular medical outreach work, which involves treating children with minor wounds or illnesses from small villages or paying a visit to an orphanage for example.
+Students on Medical Electives also take part in regular medical outreach work, which involves treating children with minor wounds or illnesses from small villages or paying a visit to a care centre for example.
 Those on a Medial Elective wanting to specialise in the outreach work can join a full time Public Health project based in Dodowa, on the outskirts of Accra.
 Anyone interested in working with HIV and AIDS patients could join our HIV/AIDS control programme based in a hospital in Accra which also includes community outreach work.

 Outside of the hospital you will live with local host-families.
 As one of our most popular destinations, there will always be a large Projects Abroad volunteer community to travel and spend time with.